dunkyl/SlySerialize/README.md

 If the type is not supported, or if the representation was different than what was expected, a `TypeError` will be raised.

+`dataclasses.asdict` only supports serializing dataclasses, `JsonType`, `tuple`, and lists, tuples, or dicts of these.
+There will not be an error, but, the return type is *not* `JsonType`.
+Other types will be passed through unaffected.
+If you want to serialize a dataclass with a member that is not one of these types, you may want to implement your own serialization.

 ## Default Representations

 The following types are supported by default: